 Welcome to my Therapy page.
-I'm a qualified Cognitive Behavioural Therapist, Mindfulness Practitioner (Mindfulness-Based Cognitive Therapy) and I'm also a registered Mental Health Nurse.
-I am registered member of the BACP, a member with BABCP and licenced for practice with the NMC.
+I'm a qualified Cognitive Behavioural Psychotherapist, Mindfulness Practitioner (Mindfulness-Based Cognitive Therapy) and I'm also a registered Mental Health Nurse.
+I am a registered member of the British Association for Counselling and Psychotherapy (MBACP Reg) and licenced for practice with the NMC (Nursing, Midwifery Council).

 I believe that everyone, with the right kind of support, has the potential to overcome and master their emotional difficulties or mental health problems.
 For me this is important, having this hope for a person to live a happier and meaningful life, especially so when a person feels that they have lost hope and confidence.